keichi/hpcmaspa17-pfanalyzer/src/4_evaluation.md

 # Evaluation

-In this section, we first evaluate the overhead incurred by our profiler.
+In this section, we first assess the overhead incurred by our profiler.
-Subsequently, we compare the usage of interconnect when using static control or dynamic control using our simulator.
-The simulation is then verified using benchmark results obtained from a physical cluster.
+Subsequently, we simulate the load of a fat-tree interconnect when using static interconnect control and dynamic interconnect control The obtained simulation results are then verified using benchmark results obtained from a physical cluster.

 ## Profiling Overhead